 Furthermore, pursuant to the subconcession contract, we are obligated to comply not only with the terms of that agreement, but also with laws, regulations, rulings and orders that the Macau government might promulgate in the future.
-We cannot assure you that we will be able to comply with any such laws, regulations, rulings or orders would not adversely affect our ability to construct or operate our Macau properties.
+We cannot assure you that we will be able to comply with any such laws, regulations, rulings or orders or that any such laws, regulations, rulings or orders would not adversely affect our ability to construct or operate our Macau properties.
 If any disagreement arises between us and the Macau government regarding the interpretation of, or our compliance with, a provision of the subconcession contract, we will be relying on the consultation and negotiation process with the applicable Macau governmental agency described above.
 During any such consultation, however, we will be obligated to comply with the terms of the subconcession contract as interpreted by the Macau government.